retroburst/JewelMine/readme.md

 A simple game, reminiscent of 'Columns' on the Sega GameGear, written as an exercise to flex skills and try my hand at a small game in pure C# without using a game SDK like Unity.
-I plan to re-write this in Unity as an exercise.

 The code follows simple design principles and I have endeavoured to keep it clean and uncluttered.
 I have purposefully avoided using unneccessary